Thrombin time

-Normal values for thrombin time are 12 to 14 seconds.
+Normal values for thrombin time may be 12 to 14 seconds, but the test has significant reagent variability.
 If batroxobin is used, the time should be between 15 and 20 seconds.
 Thrombin time can be prolonged by heparin, fibrin degradation products, and fibrinogen deficiency or abnormality.
+Thrombin time is not affected by anti-Xa anticoagulants such as rivaroxaban or apixaban, but is very sensitive to direct thrombin inhibitors including dabigatran, argatroban, and bivalirudin.

 Test procedure

 After separating the plasma from the whole blood by centrifugation, bovine thrombin is added to the sample of plasma.
 Clot formation is detected optically or mechanically by a coagulation instrument.
 The time between the addition of the thrombin and the clot formation is recorded as the thrombin clotting time.

 Specimen requirements

 Whole blood is taken with either citrate or oxalate additive (if using the vacutainer system, this is a light blue top tube).
 As with other coagulation assays, the tube must not be over- or under-filled in order to ensure the correct anticoagulant-to-blood ratio: one part anticoagulant per nine parts blood.

 Reference ranges

-The reference ranges of the thrombin clotting time is generally <22 seconds, and from 14 to 16 seconds.
+The reference ranges of the thrombin clotting time is generally <22 seconds, and often from 14 to 16 seconds.
 Laboratories usually calculate their own ranges, based on the method used and the results obtained from healthy individuals from the local population.
+Variability arises from differences in thrombin concentration, dilution of plasma, presence and/or concentration of calcium ions, as well as the influence of analyser type.
+TT may also be sensitive to citrate pH.
 Separate ranges are used for infants.